TomBitDe/GfTest/README.md

 All in ejb and war will be cleaned, compiled and than all tests will be executed.

+Check the PAYARA_HOME environment var (should point to payara5)

 If queue/topic needs to be created go to /ejb/src/test/java/com/home/gftest/jms/CommonJmsUtility.java and run it as 'Java Application'.
 It will create the needed queues and topics.